 Properties of Metallic Solutions.
 W. K. Ssementschenko (Acta Physicochimica U.R.S.S., 1935, 3, (5), 749-752; Sci.
 Abs., 1936, [A], 39, 238).-[In English.]
 The possible chemical interactions in metallic solutions are simpler than those in dielectric solutions and the interatomic forces are more powerful and more homogeneous.
 A study of metallic solutions is undertaken in order to examine in a simple manner the general relationships of the dissolved state.
-The influence of the solute on the surface tension is determined by the difference in the values, termed "generalized moments," which are given by the expression $m = \varepsilon z/r$, where ε is 4.77×10^{-10} , z is the valency of the ion, and r is the radius of the ion; the ultimate value of the surface activity G is given by $G = RT8/1000 \times e^{\gamma(m_0 - m_i)}$, where γ is a constant depending on the properties of the solvent and the temperature, and m_0 and m_1 are generalized moments of the solvent and the solute.
+The influence of the solute on the surface tension is determined by the difference in the values, termed "generalized moments," which are given by the expression $m = \varepsilon z/r$, where ε is $4 \cdot 77 \times 10^{-10}$, z is the valency of the ion, and r is the radius of the ion; the ultimate value of the surface activity G is given by $G = RT\delta/1000 \times e^{y(m_0 - m_1)}$, where γ is a constant depending on the properties of the solvent and the solute.
 From measurements on a number of amalgams, it is shown that the physico-chemical properties of a metal may be characterized by its generalized moments.-S. G.

 On Gerlach's Thermomagnetic Electromotive Force in Some Ferromagnetic Alloys.
 Norie Yamanaka (Sci.
-Rep. Tôhoku Imp.
+Rep. Tóhoku Imp.
 Univ., 1936, [i], 25, (2), 174-183).-[In English.]
 Y. found that the thermomagnetic e.m.f., discovered by W. Gerlach (Met.
 Abs.
 (J. Inst.
 Metals), 1931, 47, 197), appears not only in nickel and iron but also in other ferromagnetic alloys.
 Its dependence on the magnetic field and on the temperature gradient is fully investigated.-S. G.